pradeeka7/docs/doc/content/the-things-stack/migrate-to-v3/_index.md

 ## Log in to The Things Stack Community Edition

-To be able to continue following steps below, you first need to log in to The Things Stack Community Edition by <a href="https://console.cloud.thethings.network/" target="_blank">selecting a cluster that is closest to you geographically</a>.
-You can do so by logging in with your The Things Network credentials via The Things ID.
+To be able to continue following steps below, you first need to log in to The Things Stack Community Edition Console by first <a href="https://console.cloud.thethings.network/" target="_blank">selecting a cluster that is closest to you geographically</a>.
+You can then log in with your The Things Network credentials via The Things ID.

 ## Add an application in The Things Stack Community Edition